-Drop-in volunteers are desperately needed!
-During drop-in, we provide new and regular individuals with multiple resources, including simply a safe place to spend time.
+Drop in mentors are desperately needed!
+During drop-in, we provide new and regular individuals with multiple resources, including a safe place to spend time.
 Volunteers are essential to the work we do during this time.

 - Check-in individuals

 - Help individuals access on-site resources (including Adulting Game & Love Inc. verification)

 - Be a listening presence for individuals

 - Assist with additional projects as you are gifted.
 We believe that the Spirit is working through Launch, and that as a drop-in volunteer, your unique gifts and knowledge areas will be put to use.

 Eventually, a Volunteer Application Form and a background check will need to be completed (an optional $10 donation would cover the cost.